ctree1/CUBoulder-CSPB3308-Team-0-Project1/TESTING.md

 3. Select the type of bathroom event
 4. The current time will be logged by default.
 Change the time and date if needed using the calendar icon
 5. Select Done to log the event and return to the main menu.
 Select One More to log this event and continue with another event.
-6. Check the tabular data page for recent entries
+6. Check the tabular data for recent entries

-Step 1 fail, not implemented - workaround is to use the ribbon Step 2 fail, not implemented
+Step 2 fail, not implemented
-Step 3 - 5 pass
+Step 3 - 6 pass
-Step 6 fail, not implemented

 ### Log a sleep event
 1. From the main menu, select the sleep page